alonnastrong/KWKTechnical/README.md

   </div>

   Notes:
-  - I'm extremely sick right now and already felt bad for asking for an extension for the KWK X Diolette Challenge, so I pushed through this for the sake of submitting it on time
+  - I'm extremely sick right now and already felt bad for my extension request for the KWK X Diolette Challenge, so I pushed through this for the sake of submitting it on time
-  - Serious apologies for going over the given 5 minute time limit
   - Considering I made a mistake and went over the time limit, I would've done another take if I didn't feel so unwell
+  - I promise I'm usually 1000% more energetic
   - Thank you so much for your consideration! ❤️❤️